ShashankSubramanian/GLIA/scripts/README.md

 ## TEST SCRIPTS ##
-These scripts can be used to test the code using the saved test data in ../testdata/ forward.py --> runs a forward solver with mass effect inverse.py --> runs a inverse TIL solver inverse_masseffect.py --> runs a inverse masseffect solver
+These scripts can be used to test the code using the saved test data in ../testdata/ forward.py --> runs a forward solver with mass effect inverse.py --> runs a inverse TIL (tumor initial location) solver inverse_masseffect.py --> runs a inverse masseffect solver

 ## MAIN SCRIPTS ##